ugrupp/grashobber/README.md

 The `src/js/app.js` file is the entrypoint for webpack and will be built to `/dist/app.js`.

 You can use **ES6** and use both relative imports or import libraries from npm.

-Any CSS file directly under the `src/css/` folder will get compiled with [PostCSS Next](http://cssnext.io/) to `/dist/css/{filename}.css`.
-Import statements will be resolved as part of the build

 ## Environment variables